chansun/audio-maze/README.md

   * Language: HTML, CSS, and JavaScript
   * JavaScript Library: jQuery and Tone.js

-## Technical difficulty and how I overcame it
-  * to be filled ...

 ## Links
   * Game published at - https://chansun.github.io/audio-maze/ (Chrome is recommended)
   * More information about Maze Day - https://cs.unc.edu/outreach/maze-day/